Steamed chicken with Chinese mushroom - black fugues

 Sometimes it might be slightly difficult to get good black fugues.
 Dried goods should be free of musty taste and usually thicker.

-There is a famous black fugues salad in China named as Marinade Black Ear.
+There is a famous black fugues salad in China named.

 No one can refuse steamed chicken.
 They usually are full of flavor and provide an extremely tender taste.
 More importantly, steaming is one of the healthiest cooking methods.
 If you can find high quality chicken meat, try with steamed chicken with beneficial side ingredients like black fugues, mushrooms, green onions and ginger.